withastro/docs/src/pages/en/guides/markdown-content.md

 ---
 ```

-For a layout to work with a Markdown page:
+A typical layout for Markdown pages includes:

-1. The page's frontmatter data must be defined as the `content` prop.
+1. the content prop to access the Markdown page's frontmatter data.
-2. The layout must have a default [`<slot />`](/en/guides/slots) for the Markdown content.
+2. a default [`<slot />`](https://github.com/en/guides/slots) to indicate where the page's Markdown content should be rendered.

 ```astro